cicada-pops/SQLHunt/backend/README.md

    GRANT ALL PRIVILEGES ON DATABASE users_db TO sqlhunt;
    GRANT ALL PRIVILEGES ON DATABASE investigations_db TO sqlhunt;
    GRANT ALL PRIVILEGES ON DATABASE auth_db TO sqlhunt;
+   GRANT ALL ON SCHEMA public TO sqlhunt;
+   GRANT ALL ON SCHEMA public TO sqlhunt;
+   GRANT ALL ON SCHEMA public TO sqlhunt;
    exit
    ```